-Head injuries are considered to be one of the most prevalent and dangerous types of injuries that a person can suffer today.
-Reports indicate that more than one million individuals throughout the United States suffer a serious head trauma every year.
-These accidents are often the result of mishaps in sports play, motor vehicle accidents, and other situations where a person's head was hit with severe blunt force or was thrashed about violently enough to cause the brain to bounce around inside the skull, causing serious injuries to the brain and the brain tissue.
+Head injuries are some of the most prevalent and dangerous injuries that a person can suffer today.
+More than one million individuals throughout the United States suffer serious head trauma every year.
+These accidents are often the result of contact sports, motor vehicle collisions, falls, and other situations where a person's head was struck or thrashed about violently, enough to cause serious injuries to the brain tissue.

-Brain trauma has very significant and recognizable characteristics if you know what to look for.
-Unfortunately, many people believe that they have simply bumped their head when in reality they have caused a serious amount of damage that can lead to permanent brain damage, debilitating pain and suffering, and seizures.
-Some of the most common signs and symptoms of a brain trauma include:
+Brain injury has significant and recognizable characteristics if you know what to look for.
+Some of the most common signs and symptoms of trauma to the brain include:

 - Exhibiting strange behavior;